kissanima/Inventory-Management-System/README.md

 ### Database Setup

-1. Create a SQL Server database.
+1. Create a SQL Server database:
+    ```sql
+    -- Create the database
+    CREATE DATABASE inventory;

+    -- Use the newly created database
+    USE inventory;

+    -- Create the products table
+    CREATE TABLE products (
+        id INT NOT NULL PRIMARY KEY IDENTITY(1,1),
+        prod_id VARCHAR(50) NULL,
+        prod_name VARCHAR(100) NOT NULL,
+        category VARCHAR(100) NOT NULL,
+        price FLOAT NOT NULL,
+        stock INT NOT NULL,
+        image_path VARCHAR(255) NULL,
+        status VARCHAR(50) NOT NULL,
+        date_insert DATE NOT NULL
+    );

+    -- Create the users table
+    CREATE TABLE users (
+        id INT NOT NULL PRIMARY KEY IDENTITY(1,1),
+        username VARCHAR(50) NULL,
+        password VARCHAR(255) NOT NULL,
+        role VARCHAR(50) NOT NULL,
+        status VARCHAR(50) NOT NULL,
+        date DATE NOT NULL
+    );
+    ```

-2. Execute the SQL scripts in the `Scripts` folder to create the necessary tables.
+2. Execute the SQL scripts in your SQL Server Management Studio (SSMS) to create the necessary tables.

 ### Using the Application